Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Q: How do I buy a rotor from you?

 A: Just visit my online parts store.
-I can supply or rebuild almost any Telechron motor parts.
-I'm happy to accept personal checks (subject to clearing), money orders or Paypal.
+I can supply or rebuild almost any Telechron motor part.
+I'm happy to accept personal checks (subject to clearing), money orders, major credit cards or Paypal.

 Q: Are your rotors new, rebuilt or used?